 Furthermore, Halcrow had reservations as to the quantum of the increased allowance for contractor involvement in QUU's planned maintenance program.

 Halcrow noted that the additional \$10.8 million to be incurred for contractors engaged for this purpose would equate to an additional 54 FTEs.
 Halcrow proposed that a more likely scenario may be that five four-person maintenance crews may be engaged under contract.
 At a total amount in the order of \$4 million, this would result in a net reduction of \$6.82 million from the forecast allowance in 2012-13.

-The Authority has applied Halcrow's reduction to QUU's other materials expenditure in 2012-13, 2013-14 and 2014-15.
+In the Draft Report, the Authority applied Halcrow's reduction to QUU's other materials expenditure in 2012-13, 2013-14 and 2014-15.